 The fastest way to get to the circuit is by train.
 We did try a car hire ( a friend had already booked one ) on Friday but the journey was long and the bottleneck near the circuit meant that we missed a good part of Free Practice 1.
 We ditched it for the tried and tested Rail Option.
 There are taxis available to and fro from the circuit but they are the most expensive option.

-Journey from Nagoya to Suzuka Circuit ( Leg 2 ):
+The journey from Nagoya to Suzuka Circuit ( Leg 2 ):

 Kintetsu Railways ( regional railway ) offer train services from both Nagoya to Shiroko Station, which is the nearest station to the circuit on this line.
 Both Express and Limited Express Trains ply on this route at frequent intervals.
 The trip takes about 40 to 50 minutes ( depending on the train ).
-Its best to purchase a Rail Pass for the entire weekend.
+It is best to purchase a Rail Pass for the entire weekend.
 There are shuttle buses every 15 minutes to take the fans to the main circuit gate.
 Taxis are also available at the station (which can drop VIP guests at the Paddock Club parking for their shuttle), be prepared to queue up for both options. ( Sunday evening is the worst hit )

 More Details of the Rail Pass here :

-Journey from Osaka to Suzuka Circuit :
+The journey from Osaka to Suzuka Circuit :

 Fans can also travel from Osaka-Namba Station via Kintetsu Railways to Shiroko.
 There is a direct service as well as one with a transfer via Tsu Station.
 One needs to reserve seats a day in advance even with a rail pass.
 The fastest journey takes about 100 minutes.

-Its best to stay at Nagoya and use a service from there.
+It is best to stay at Nagoya and use a service from there.